Gippies/FarmerPhilGame/README.md

 # FarmerPhilGame
-This is the code for the game I made throughout my senior year in Java.
+This is the code for the game I made throughout my high school senior year in Java.
-It was a fun project and I hope I can continue to work on it into college.
-If you would like to use any of my code you can, however, some of the code is from David Brackeen's, "Developing Games in Java" so you might need his permission as well (however I believe his code is open source anyway)
+I've recently been attempting to clean it up in the hopes of making it easier to add new features.
+As of writing this, the cleanup is still ongoing...

+Also, fair warning: attempting to run this may soft-lock your computer, especially if you're on a Mac.